agessaman/meshcore-web-keygen/README.md

 # MeshCore Web Key Generator

-A client-side web application for generating MeshCore-compatible Ed25519 vanity keys using the [noble-ed25519](https://github.com/paulmillr/noble-ed25519) library.
+A client-side web application for generating MeshCore-compatible Ed25519 vanity keys.
+The application runs entirely in your browser and generates keys that match the exact format expected by MeshCore.

 ## Features

-- **Client-side only**: All key generation happens in your browser - keys never leave your device
+- **Client-side processing**: All key generation happens locally in your browser
-- **MeshCore compatible**: Generates keys in the exact format MeshCore expects
+- **MeshCore compatibility**: Generates keys in the format MeshCore expects
-- **Vanity prefixes**: Search for keys starting with specific 2 or 4 character hex prefixes
+- **Vanity prefixes**: Search for keys starting with specific hex prefixes (1-8 characters)
-- **Real-time progress**: Shows attempts, speed, and estimated progress
+- **Real-time progress**: Shows attempts, generation speed, and elapsed time
-- **JSON export**: Download keys in MeshCore-compatible JSON format
+- **JSON export**: Download generated keys in a structured format
-- **Modern UI**: Clean, responsive design that works on desktop and mobile
+- **Import instructions**: Built-in guidance for importing keys into MeshCore

+## How It Works

+MeshCore uses the first two characters of your public key as a node identifier.
+This tool helps you generate keys with specific prefixes to avoid collisions with neighboring nodes.

+The key generation process:
+1. Generates a 32-byte random seed
+2. Applies SHA-512 hashing
+3. Performs Ed25519 scalar clamping
+4. Derives the public key using the clamped scalar
+5. Creates a 64-byte private key with the clamped scalar and random filler

 ## Usage

-1. Open `meshcore-web-keygen.html` in any modern web browser
+1. Open `index.html` in a modern web browser
-2. Select the prefix length (2 or 4 characters)
-3. Enter your desired hex prefix (e.g., "F8" or "F8A1")
+2. Enter your desired hex prefix (e.g., "F8", "F8A1", "FFF")
+3. Click "Generate Key" to start the search
-4. Click "Generate Key" and wait for a match
+4. Wait for a matching key to be found
-5. Download the JSON file when complete
+5. Download the JSON file or copy the keys manually

 ## Key Format

-The generated keys follow MeshCore's Ed25519 format:
+Generated keys follow MeshCore's Ed25519 specification:

 - **Private Key**: 64 bytes (128 hex characters)
   - First 32 bytes: Clamped scalar for Ed25519
   - Last 32 bytes: Random filler
 - **Public Key**: 32 bytes (64 hex characters)
-  - Derived from the clamped scalar using `crypto_scalarmult_ed25519_base_noclamp`
+  - Derived from the clamped scalar

-## Probability

-- **2-character prefix**: 1 in 256 chance (0.39%)
-- **4-character prefix**: 1 in 65,536 chance (0.0015%)

 ## Performance

-Performance varies by device:
+Generation speed depends on your device:
 - Modern desktop: ~10,000-50,000 keys/second
 - Mobile devices: ~1,000-10,000 keys/second

+Expected time to find a key:
+- 1-character prefix: ~0.1 seconds
-- 2-character prefixes typically found in seconds
+- 2-character prefix: ~1-10 seconds
+- 3-character prefix: ~1-10 minutes
-- 4-character prefixes may take minutes to hours
+- 4-character prefix: ~1-10 hours

-## Security

-- All processing happens locally in your browser
-- No network requests are made during key generation
-- Keys are never transmitted to any server
-- Uses cryptographically secure random number generation
-- Implements proper Ed25519 scalar clamping
+- Longer prefixes: May take days or longer

-## Browser Compatibility
+## Browser Requirements

 - Chrome/Chromium 60+
 - Firefox 55+